 A distinctive philosophy and approach

-The AISR’s flexible approach to education and training comes from four distinctive features:
+The Institute’s flexible approach to education and training comes from four distinctive features:

 Working in partnership

-- We work in in partnership with communities, organisations, teams and individuals, striving to develop skills and competencies that can be applied within real job contexts.
+- We work in partnership with communities, organisations, teams, and individuals, striving to develop skills and competencies that can be applied within real job contexts.

-- The AISR offers individual modules or combinations of nationally recognised competencies; full Certificates or Diplomas; customised workforce development programs; peer-mentoring options and/or courses and programs with a focus on interpersonal skill development.
+- The Institute offers individual modules or combinations of nationally recognised competencies; full Certificates or Diplomas; customised workforce development programs; peer-mentoring options and/or courses and programs with a focus on interpersonal skill development.